Financial Advisor Amit Grover, a young producing branch manager, finds time to fundraise for causes close to his heart.

 “While it does say something about me, it also says a lot more about Morgan Stanley,” explains Grover, a Financial Advisor and producing Branch Manager.
 “From my start as a 21-year-old trainee, they took a chance on me and have given me the opportunity to grow into an executive and a leader.”

 At 34, Grover is among the youngest branch managers at Morgan Stanley.
-He joined the firm in June 2005, just 30 days after graduating from Hamilton College, starting out in the Financial Advisor Associate trainee program and going on to be named to the firm’s Pacesetter’s Club, a global recognition program for Financial Advisors who demonstrate high professional standards and first-class client service within their first five years.
+He joined the firm in June 2005, just 30 days after graduating from Hamilton College

 “I have two full-time jobs: Helping to manage money for about 100 families and managing a branch of 30-plus individuals,” Grover explains.
 “It’s a 24-7-type job, but both roles are fulfilling.”

 Still, he makes sure to find time for his community and giving back.
 Grover and his wife Beth have made giving back an important part of their lives.
-Indeed, it has turned into a passion—his “second home,” says Grover, who sits on three nonprofit boards and advocates for 12 other nonprofit organizations, including the Cystic Fibrosis Foundation.
-Recently, his three-year-old nephew was diagnosed with the rare disease, so he and Beth fundraise as “Team Kiran,” doing whatever they can to help with the foundation's mission to find a cure.
+It's turned into a passion, his “second home,” says Grover, who sits on three nonprofit boards and advocates for 12 other nonprofit organizations, including the Cystic Fibrosis Foundation.
+His nephew was diagnosed with the rare disease, so he and Beth fundraise as “Team Kiran,” doing whatever they can to help with the foundation's mission to find a cure.